will-hou/TBADataHelper/README.md

 # Usage

-To create an instance of the TBAFetcher class:
+To create an instance of the TBADataHelper class:
 ```
 fetcher = TBADataHelper('###YOUR_AUTHKEY_HERE###', year)
 fetcher = TBADataHelper('###MY_AUTHKEY###', 2020)